A first-ever physical at age 52 ends up being a lifesaver.

 As someone who never felt the need to schedule routine doctor’s appointments, Howard H., of Belfast, Maine, was sure glad he did in 2008.

 Knowing surgery was needed, Howard and his wife sought out a second opinion.
-His nurse, Sandy C., at Patient Advocates in Grey, Maine, advised them to reach out to Dr. Ingolf Tuerk, chief of Urology and director of the Robotic-assisted Surgery Program at St. Elizabeth's Medical Center.
+His nurse, Sandy C., at Patient Advocates in Grey, Maine, advised them to reach out to St. Elizabeth's Urology Department.

 On Aug.
-6, 2013, Howard underwent a successful robotic-assisted prostatectomy performed by Dr. Tuerk.
-At his 12-week checkup, his PSA blood work was not measureable as it was zero.
+6, 2013, Howard underwent a successful robotic-assisted prostatectomy.
+At his 12-week checkup, his PSA blood work was not measurable as it was zero.

-“I am very fortunate and grateful for all the people – my family, Sandy – who helped me get in front of Dr. Tuerk and St. Elizabeth’s,” says Howard.
+“I am very fortunate and grateful for all the people – my family, Sandy – who helped me get to St. Elizabeth’s,” says Howard.
 “It changed and saved my life.”

 Last fall, John was diagnosed with prostate cancer after it was discovered that his PSA, or prostate specific antigen levels, had reached a point where action was required to treat his disease.
-While researching physicians, he also researched his surgical options, deciding to undergo robotic surgery at St. Elizabeth’s for a procedure called a radical prostatectomy performed by Dr. Tuerk.
+While researching physicians, he also researched his surgical options, deciding to undergo robotic surgery at St. Elizabeth’s for a procedure called a radical prostatectomy.
 He now has a clean bill of health and is back at work full-time, maintaining a demanding travel schedule for his job as an executive and feeling well.

 “They got everything right,” he says.

 When I received my prostate cancer diagnosis in March 2009, I was very shocked and it was a hard pill for me to swallow.
 Before deciding to undergo robotic prostate cancer surgery, I did a lot of research and read that a larger percentage of people were going this route.
 My ulcerative colitis prevented me from going through radiation therapy.
-This is when my PCP suggested that I meet Dr. Tuerk.
-As soon as I met Dr. Tuerk, my mind was made up.
-His great bedside manner and confidence made me feel more assured of the process.
+This is when my PCP suggested that I schedule an appointment at St. Elizabeth's Urology Department.

 My results were phenomenal.
 My operation was on a Monday and I went home on Tuesday.
 I took it easy on Wednesday and made it back to work on Thursday.
-Thanks to robotic prostate cancer surgery I was able to get back on my feet in no time and I would absolutely recommend Dr. Tuerk, and his excellent team, to any of my friends and family.
+Thanks to robotic prostate cancer surgery I was able to get back on my feet in no time.

 My wife was diagnosed with ovarian cancer in 2004, so when I was diagnosed with prostate cancer in November 2009, we both thought, “Oh no, not again.”
-My cousin and one of my co-workers had a robotic-assisted procedure done for their treatment and were both former patients of Dr. Tuerk.
-They highly recommended him and the procedure.
+My cousin and one of my co-workers had a robotic-assisted procedure done for their treatment and were both former patients of St. Elizabeth's Urology Department.
 I did more research on “robotic prostate cancer surgery” and liked that it was less invasive and that the recovery time was much shorter.

 I am very happy with the results.
 I recovered quickly and was right back on my feet after the surgery.
 Everything is working as it should.
-My wife is an nurse and she absolutely praises the procedure and Dr. Tuerk.
+My wife is a nurse and she absolutely praises the procedure.
 My experience at St. Elizabeth's was first class all the way.

 I was diagnosed with prostate cancer in October 2009.
 I had PSA testings done three times and the results were very high.
 When I was given the diagnosis I was not as shocked because of the high PSAs.
 Although I was not surprised to find out that I had prostate cancer, it did not lessen the fear and anxiety that my wife and I experienced.
 My primary care physician recommended that I get my prostate removed considering my young age and my high weight.
-He recommended me to Dr. Tuerk who made a great first impression with his high confidence level.
+He recommended St. Elizabeth's.

-My operation went great and my wife and I were very happy with the results.
-Dr. Tuerk was a fantastic surgeon and I did not expect to have such great results and a quick recovery time.
+My operation went great and my wife and I were very happy with the results as I did not expect to have such great results and a quick recovery time.
 I thought that I would end up being incontinent but after the surgery, everything is working as it should.
-My wife and I are extremely happy and pleased that we decided to do the robotic prostate surgery and see Dr. Tuerk.
+My wife and I are extremely happy and pleased that we decided to do the robotic prostate surgery.